Saterz/saterz.dev/README.md

 This website is a personal portfolio where I share:

-- My identity, origins, and interests.
+- Myself.
-- A showcase of my completed projects.
+- A showcase of my projects.
 - Future project ideas.
 - Links to my social media platforms.
 - Fun facts and miscellaneous information about me.